Leandro Fullon

-Gen. Leandro Fullón y Locsín (March 13, 1874 – October 16, 1904) was a Philippine general and government administrator who fought against both the Spaniards during the Philippine Revolution and the United States invasion force during the Philippine-American War.
+Leandro Fullón y Locsín (March 13, 1874 – October 16, 1904) was a Philippine general and government administrator who fought against both the Spaniards during the Philippine Revolution and the United States invasion force during the Philippine-American War.

 A member of the Katipunan, Fullón helped organize the first revolutionary government in the Philippines.
 He led the expeditionary forces to Panay and later established a Revolutionary Provincial Government in Antique.
 Fullón later became the first Filipino Governor of the Province of Antique from 1901 to 1904.

-Early life
+Early life and education

 Leandro Fullón was born on March 13, 1874, to Justo Guerrero Fullon and Fausta Gerona Locsin in Hamtic, Antique.
 He studied at Ateneo Municipal de Manila before transferring to Colegio de San Juan de Letran in Manila in 1896.

 Personal life

 At age 22, Fullon married Petra Francisco, daughter of Evaristo Francisco and Margarita Dairo, a prominent family from Binondo, Manila.

 War with Spain

-In 1897, Fullón joined the Katipunan to fight the Spanish in the Philippine Revolution.

 On September 6, 1898, Fullón, now a general in the Philippine forces, was assigned by General Emilio Aguinaldo and returned to Antique with 140 officers and 350 men under his command.
 After arriving in Antique on September 21, many local volunteers joined his forces.